 by default).

 Any existing access key for the same server will be replaced in the file, but will not be revoked at the server for use elsewhere.
-To revoke old access keys, sign in to Gradle Enterprise and access “My settings” via the user menu at the top right of the page.
+To revoke old access keys, sign in to Develocity and access “My settings” via the user menu at the top right of the page.

 If your browser cannot be opened automatically at the correct page, you will be asked to manually open a link provided in the build console. |